Canon XTi vs Sony NEX-7

 |17.||Sony RX1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the XTi and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the NEX-7 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the NEX-7 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XTi and NEX-7 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Sony NEX-7 Manual.

 So how do things add up?
 Which of the two cameras – the Canon XTi or the Sony NEX-7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.